openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Possible Causes**

 1. The server's URL passed in is incorrect.
 2. Network connectivity issues.

 **Resolution Steps**

-1. Verify that the server's URL entered is reasonable.
+1. Verify whether the server's URL entered is valid.
 2. Check the network connection status.

 ## 2300007 Failed to Connect to Server